YudiXie/tdw/Documentation/lessons/core_concepts/controller.md

 - The controller sends **commands** to the build per `communicate()` call.
 In the above examples, `{"$type": "terminate"}` is a command.
 - Every time the controller calls `communicate()`, the simulation advances 1 **frame**.
 In nearly all cases, a frame is equivalent in TDW to both a visual camera render and a physics step (the exception is the `step_physics` command, which is covered in a later tutorial).
 If the controller *doesn't* call `communicate()`, the simulation pauses until it does.
-- The build receives **output data** from the build per communicate call.
+- The controller receives **output data** from the build per communicate call.